Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 While memory care in Southside, Alabama, falls in the typical range for the state, it is generally higher than other forms of senior living, such as independent and assisted living.
 However, it remains more affordable compared to larger cities like Birmingham or Montgomery.

-Coosa Valley Health And Rehab is a new dementia care center that has capacity of 124 dementia sufferers.
-Coosa Valley Health And Rehab includes services such as personalized meal plans, promoted socialization and special dementia programs to lower anxiety.
-It is located at 513 Pineview Avenue, and is able to offer memory care to Glencoe, AL dementia sufferers.
-Coosa Valley Health And Rehab has a license in Alabama to provide care, with license number N2801.
+Mcguffey Health And Rehabilitation Center is a new Alzheimer’s and dementia care center that has capacity of 209 senior citizens.
+Mcguffey Health And Rehabilitation Center provides services such as alarmed and monitored exits, anytime toileting help and activities and programs that lower anxiety.
+It is situated at 2301 Rainbow Drive, and can offer dementia and Alzheimer’s care to Gadsden, AL senior citizens.
+Mcguffey Health And Rehabilitation Center has a license in Alabama to offer care, with license number N2804.

-Paden Ridge Assisted Living, situated at 255 Murray Drive offers assisted living and memory care service in Gadsden, Alabama and offers services such as medication administration and storage, caregiving staff trained for Alzheimer’s care and special Alzheimer’s programs to decrease frustration.
-Paden Ridge Assisted Living contains a total of 16 dementia and memory care units for Etowah county and nearby areas residents.
-Paden Ridge Assisted Living is state-licensed to offer dementia and Alzheimer’s care in Gadsden, Alabama.
+Paden Ridge Assisted Living, situated at 255 Murray Drive offers Alzheimer’s and dementia care service in Gadsden, Alabama and offers services like a visiting geriatric nurse practitioner, dressing and grooming assistance and color-coded rooms to assist with memory.
+Paden Ridge Assisted Living contains a total of 16 dementia and Alzheimer’s units for Etowah county and surrounding areas residents.
+Paden Ridge Assisted Living has a license to offer Alzheimer’s disease and dementia care in Gadsden, Alabama.
 Its license # D2805.

 Memory care is an essential service for families in Southside, Alabama, caring for loved ones with Alzheimer’s, dementia, or other cognitive impairments.
 However, understanding how to pay for memory care can be challenging.
 One of the first questions families often have is whether Medicare, the federal health insurance program, can help cover the costs.